JasonAHendry/nomadic/README.md

 For a full running example look at `scripts/run_realtime.sh`

 ## Testing
-I have created a script to simulate a small nanopore sequencing run, that allows you to test `nomadic3 realtime` without having an actual sequencing experiment running.
+I have created a script to simulate a small nanopore sequencing run, that allows you to test `nomadic realtime` without having an actual sequencing experiment running.
 To try this, first run:

 ```
 ./scripts/run_realtime.sh